arrilot/laravel-widgets/README.md

 Fortunately, this can be achieved very easily!
 All you need to do is to change facade or blade directive - `Widget::` => `AsyncWidget::`, `@widget` => `@asyncWidget`

+> Note on widget params .
+Widget params are encrypted and sent via ajax call.
+Expect them to be json_encoded and json_decoded afterwards.

 > Note: Since version 3.1 you no longer need `jquery` to make ajax calls.
 However you can set `use_jquery_for_ajax_calls` to `true` in the config file if you need for some reason.

 By default nothing is shown until ajax call is finished.